-No of units SW3.33 - Cilhaul, Treharris 30

-This 1.36 hectare site is located in the community of Treharris.
-The site is allocated for 30 dwellings and is anticipated to deliver affordable housing and other planning obligations in accordance with Policy SW9.

-The allocation for 30 dwellings reflects the net developable area of the site which is approximately 1 hectare.
-The majority of the remaining area of the site is either undevelopable due to topography or required for access arrangements.

-The Council's Engineers have advised that the principle of development is considered acceptable.
-Existing highway access is available although local improvements are likely to be required, and the immediate and wider local highway network may require major improvement works.

-There are no issues in providing this site with a water supply.
-There are no problems envisaged with the public sewerage network accommodating the domestic foul flows from this site, though off-site sewers will be required in order to connect to the existing network.

-Retaining the distinctive garden village design character of the existing settlement at Cilhaul is important.
-A design solution should be developed that maintains the relationship between new development and that of the Parc Taf Bargoed.
-There is a known knotweed infestation to the South along Forest Road.
+No of units SW3.33 - Cilhaul, Treharris 30 This 1.36 hectare site is located in the community of Treharris.
+The site is allo dwellings and is anticipated to deliver affordable housing and other planning accordance with Policy SW9.
+The allocation for 30 dwellings reflects the net developable area of the site which is a 1 hectare.
+The majority of the remaining area of the site is either undevelot topography or required for access arrangements.
+The Council's Engineers have advised that the principle of development is considere Existing highway access is available although local improvements are likely to be req immediate and wider local highway network may require major improvement works uired, and the There are no issues in providing this site with a water supply.
+There are no proble with the public sewerage network accommodating the domestic foul flows from th off-site sewers will be required in order to connect to the existing network. - Retaining the distinctive garden village design character of the existing settlement important.
+A design solution should be developed that maintains the relationship development and that of the Parc Taf Bargoed.
+There is a known knotweed infer South along Forest Road. between new A comprehensive Road Safety Audit or Transport Assessment (dependent development proposed) should be carried out to identify the required lo highway network improvements.
+A Ground Investigation Report will be required, including a contamination set of the s cal and wider

-- A comprehensive Road Safety Audit or Transport Assessment (dependent on the exact development proposed) should be carried out to identify the required local and wider highway network improvements. - A Ground Investigation Report will be required, including a contamination survey, due to various past activities on site. - The site lies in a Development Low Risk Coal Area.
+- A clouind investigation report will be required, including a containination survey, due to various past activities on site.
+The site lies in a Development Low Risk Coal Area.
+A coal mining risk assessment will - The site lies in a Development Low Risk Coal Area.
 A coal mining risk assessment will therefore be required. - An Ecological Impact Assessment will be required in order to ascertain any potential mitigation, compensation and/or enhancement required.